 The transit improvements specified in the proposal, such as wider stairs, escalators, elevators and new subway entrances are expected to be done by developers for buildings near transit stations.
 Other improvements would be for safety and would be done by the DOT.
 DOT is also working on a plan to deal with the expected increase in traffic from having more people in the area.

 Open space improvements would be expanded sidewalks, more plazas and “shared streets,” the City’s initiative to carve out street space not only for cars, but also for pedestrians, seating and other purposes.
 Some building owners asked for further analysis of the impact of the proposed pedestrian plazas on traffic, deliveries to buildings, accessibility, and the ability of first-responders to get to the buildings adjacent to pedestrian plazas.

 Council Members are concerned about the administration of the fund for public realm improvements.
 Fund administrators would develop their own bylaws and be subject to state transparency laws.
 Council Members asked that the fund be separate from the City’s general fund, and that the proposal have very concise language describing how and when the funds must be used.
 Money for most of the above-ground improvements would come from the fund, although it is not clear if the amount expected to go into the fund would cover these desired improvements.
-The proposal does not have any provision for the City to put seed money into the fund or to cover any shortfalls.
+The final version of the plan includes a $50 million commitment by the City to improve public spaces in the area before any buildings are completed.
+One of the first projects will be shared streets, where a portion of Vanderbilt Place will be set aside for pedestrians and seating.
+The plan does not have any provision for the City to cover any funding shortfalls for anticipated public realm improvements.

 Council Members at the hearing expressed concern about the up-zoning of the “Pfizer” block.
 The CPC’s position is that this is a correction to previously incorrect zoning.